Topic Number 152 - Refund Information

 Join the eight in 10 taxpayers who get their refunds faster by using e-file and direct deposit.
 You have several options for receiving your federal individual income tax refund:

 - Direct Deposit: The fastest way is by direct deposit into your checking or savings account, including an individual retirement arrangement (IRA).
 See the Form 1040 General Instructions for more information.
+In an effort to combat fraud and identity theft, the IRS limits the number of direct deposits into a single financial account or prepaid debit card to three refunds per year.
+Taxpayers who exceed this limit will receive a notice and a refund check instead, which may take up to 10 weeks;

 - TreasuryDirect®: Deposit into a TreasuryDirect® online account to buy U.S. Treasury marketable securities and savings bonds.
 For more information, see Using Your Tax Refund for TreasuryDirect;

 - Traditional, Roth, or SEP-IRA: Directly deposit part or all of your refund into a traditional IRA, Roth IRA, or SEP-IRA, but not a SIMPLE IRA.
 You must have an existing IRA account before you file your return, and your routing number and account number.
 See the Form 1040 General Instructions for more information.
-For more information on IRA contributions, see Publication 590-A.pdf, Contributions to Individual Retirement Arrangements (IRAs).
+For more information on IRA contributions, see Publication 590-A.pdf, Contributions to Individual Retirement Arrangements (IRAs);

 - Savings Bonds: By purchase of U.S. Series I Savings Bonds up to $5,000;